piazzesiNiccolo/microc-compiler/README.md

     src/                               <-- The source code lives here Makefile                           <-- Driver for `make` (uses OCB) _tags                              <-- OCamlBuild configuration
-    tests/                             <-- Some programs to test your implementation
+    tests/                             <-- Some programs to test
+                                        your implementation
+    run_tests.sh                       <-- Script to run the unit tests
 ## The source code

 The `src/` directory provides: